nathanlarsen1/WipingDriveDiskpartWindows/README.md

 </p>

 <h2>Right-click and Run as Administrator</h2>
-Right-click on the "Command Prompt" result and select "Run as administrator."</br></br>
+The I Right-clicked on the "Command Prompt" result and selected "Run as administrator."</br></br>

 <p align="center">
 <img src="https://i.imgur.com/7bCi1DW.png" height="30%" width="30%" alt="Open the file that contains the allow list"/>